K

 Kerry blue terriers are active dogs that require well-balanced diets and plenty of exercise.

-Puppy Kerry Blue terrier food: Good animal-based fat, such as chicken, omega-3, or fay, should be included in their food, as it promotes healthy development.
-Treats can be used for obedience training, but be careful not to overfeed them as these dogs can be prone to obesity.
+Puppy Kerry Blue terrier food: Good animal-based fat, such as chicken, omega-3, or fish, should be included in their food, as it promotes healthy development.
+Treats can be used for obedience training, but be careful not to overfeed them, as these dogs can be prone to obesity.

-Adult Kerry Blue terrier food: It is recommended that Kerry Blue terriers are fed 1.5-2 cups of high-quality dry food throughout the day.
-Canidae is a great brand for both puppies and adults, as Fromm’s.
+Adult Kerry Blue terrier food: It is recommended that Kerry Blue terriers be fed 1.5-2 cups of high-quality dry food throughout the day.

 Maintenance And Grooming

 Kerry Blue terriers are hypoallergenic dogs without much shedding.
 However, they do require regular grooming and are considered high maintenance.
-They need to be brushed daily and shampooed every 4-6 weeks.
+They need to be brushed daily and shampooed every 4 to 6 weeks.
 Their coat will need to be trimmed monthly.

 Training